 The Directors of GlaxoSmithKline plc manage the risks of the Group at a group level, rather than at an individual statutory entity level.
 For this reason, the Company's Directors believe that a discussion of the Group's risks would not be appropriate for an understanding of the development, performance or position of the Company's business.
-The principal risks and uncertainties of the Group, which include those of the Company, are discussed in the Group's 2019 Annual Report which does not form part of this report.
-There are no additional risks which have not already been addressed by the Group's assessment.
+The principal risks and uncertainties of the Group, which include those of the Company, are discussed in the Group's 2020 annual report which does not form part of this report.

-Strategic report for the year ended 31 December 2019 Key performance indicators (KPIs)
+Key performance indicators (KPIs)

 The Directors of the Group manage the Group's operations on an operating segment basis.
 For this reason, the Company's Directors believe that analysis using key performance indicators for the Company is not necessary or appropriate for an understanding of the development, performance or position of the Company's business.
-The development, performance and position of the Group are discussed in the Group's 2019 Annual Report which does not form part of this report.
+The development, performance and position of the Group are discussed in the Group's 2020 annual report which does not form part of this report.